MarcusHoltz/marcusholtz.github.io/_posts/2026-01-03-docker-secrets-with-gitlab-omnibus.md

 ![Docker .env secrets exposed](/assets/img/posts/docker_secrets-1.png)

 Whoopsie.
 We've exposed a lot of information most of it not important, except, wait, there's a password.
 Oh no!
+Good thing someone blured that out!
+Phew.

 * * *

 ## 2).
-Seperate Docker Secrets
+Separate Docker Secrets

 **What changes**: Remove the password from .env and create a secrets file.